Geographical Index > United States > North Carolina > Macon County > Report # 49148|

 This is a rich area, full of mushrooms, beech and oak trees.

 The witness is very knowledgeable in the outdoors.
 He has a good knowledge of wildlife and was very to the point that what they heard was not coyotes or any known animal.
 He has many wild animals on his farm and has never heard this before.

 This report could possibly be related to BFRO Report 50721.
 This report was filed by this investigator as a roadside Class A sighting located some 6-7 miles away from this location.
 I find this to be much more than a coincidence.

 * Worked as a Parks and Recreation Director in North Carolina for 30 years.

-* An Avid hunter and fisherman with a love for hiking and camping.
+* A hunter and fisherman with a love for hiking and camping.

-* His family has lived in the Mountains of WNC since the mid 1800's and he has a vast knowledge of this area and the Great Smoky National Park.
+* His family has lived in the Mountains of WNC since late 1700's and he has a vast knowledge of this area and the Great Smoky National Park.

 After finding things in my hunting areas that were out of the norm and that could not be explained, I began my search for answers.

 * Attended many, BFRO and various private Expeditions in the southeast and lead personal research trips for small groups.
-Fourteen years of researching and studying Sasquatch.
+Seventeen years of researching and studying Sasquatch.